 Retinoblastoma and other serious eye conditions don’t always have warning signs.
 Your pediatrician should check your child’s eyes during wellness visits.

-Pediatricians at Norton Children’s Medical Associates offices can use GoCheck Kids, a customized iPhone app, to detect serious eye issues in children age 6 and younger.
+Pediatricians at Norton Children’s Medical Group offices can use GoCheck Kids, a customized iPhone app, to detect serious eye issues in children age 6 and younger.
 The app can check for retinoblastoma, plus other types of cancer and eye diseases.

 Using the app, the provider takes a close-up flash photo of a child’s eyes.
 The app detects the child’s pupil, runs an algorithm and quickly creates a reading that notes any irregularities.